Naama-Shvalb/web-copilot/README.md

 We welcome contributions to the project!
 If you find bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You may not use the material for commercial purposes.

 ## Feedback
 If you have any feedback or questions, please feel free to reach out via [GitHub Issues](https://github.com/Naama-Shvalb/web-copilot/issues).